4hm3d57/jp/README.md

 ### 2. Setup MongoDB
 - Ensure MongoDB is installed and running on your local machine.
 You can download and install MongoDB from the official MongoDB website.
 - By default, MongoDB runs on mongodb://localhost:27017.
 If you are using a different configuration or a cloud MongoDB service, update your connection settings accordingly in your code.

+### 3. Access the Application:
+- Open your web browser and go to http://localhost:9000 to see the running application.

 ## Final Notes